w3c/webrtc-rtptransport/explainer-use-case-1.md

 const [pc, videoRtpSender] = await setupPeerConnectionWithRtpSender();  // Custom const videoRtpSendStream = await videoRtpSender.replaceSendStreams()[0];

-// Simplified illustration of packetization. const packetByteLen = 1000;
+// Simplified illustration of packetization using views into an existing ArrayBuffer.
-function packetizeEncodedFrame(frameArrayBuffer) {
+// NOTE: Only an illustration, not at all like an actual packetization algorithm! function packetizeEncodedFrame(frameArrayBuffer) {
   for (let byteIdx = 0; byteIdx < frameArrayBuffer.size; byteIdx += packetByteLen) {
     let packetPayloadView = new Uint8Array(frameArrayBuffer, byteIdx, packetByteLen);